-According to e-marketing whizz Anne Hall, the biggest trend in the email space right now, is marketing automation, where a set of emails are triggered based on the receivers actions.
+According to e-marketing whizz Anne Hall, the biggest trend in the email space right now is marketing automation, where a set of emails are triggered based on the actions of the receiver.
 For instance, if someone opens and reads your email, then clicks a link in that email, you trigger another series of emails to those specific people who clicked.

-Mrs Hall, Director of virtual business support company Yoozus, also sees a growing trend in combining email automations with Facebook remarking to increase open rates and conversions.
+Mrs Hall, Director of virtual business support company Yoozus, also sees a growing trend in combining email automation with Facebook remarking to increase open rates and conversions.

 She says, “there is no point in marketing to people who are not interested” and that the endless opportunities for marketing automation in your business are worthwhile even if it “takes a little time to brainstorm and flowchart it first.”

-The real benefit in automation, is the powerful follow-up activity which many service providers and SME’s never seem to find time for.
+The real benefit of automation is the powerful follow-up activity which many service providers and SME’s never seem to find time for.

 According to email service provider Listrak, order confirmation emails are opened 114.3% compared to the open rate of 13% for marketing style emails.

-Adding a simple automation that confirms appointments, orders or purchases which is instantly sent to your prospects and clients, without you having to do anything, can increase the open rate for you future emails and build a sense of trust in your relationship.
+Adding simple automation that confirms appointments, orders or purchases which is instantly sent to your prospects and clients, without you having to do anything, can increase the open rate for your future emails and build a sense of trust in your relationship.

 For instance, if someone has a promotions inbox in their google apps email account and Google decides that an email goes into that inbox, if they don't ever look in that inbox, they will never see promotional emails such as newsletters and marketing messages.